 Where to set up

 Position your boat on the up-current side of the hole, sometimes called the “head of the hole.”
 This area seems to hold more active fish as they funnel upriver, following the contour lines right to your bait.
 If you’re not catching anything: move onto the next hole!
-For me it’s 45-ish minutes of no action and I’m pulling up anchor…or making my buddy Jason Rylander pull it up lol.
+For me it’s 45-ish minutes of no action and I’m pulling up my hypothetical anchor [thx Spot-Lock!].

 Sturgeon fishing is off limits on the Canadian side of the river.
 Make sure to pay attention to where the border is on your GPS – it will usually show up as a thin red line near the center of the river channel.
 If you don’t have a mapping unit, simply stay on the inside of other boats.

 Pitch your rigs downstream into the hole, with each person letting out varied lengths of line and tossing out at different angles.
-Try to keep everyone’s rigs spread out as best you can, though the current will eventually pull them all back to center.
+Try to keep everyone’s rigs spread out as best you can, though the current will eventually pull them all back to center if it’s really ripping.

 Pay attention to which rod keeps going off and where that bait was positioned.
 Some days you’ll notice more fish coming from in the bottom of the hole, whereas other days they could be up on the edge in shallower water.